mishudark/s3-parallel-put/README.md

 `--limit=N` causes the program to upload no more than N files.
 Combined with `--dry-run`, this is also useful for testing.

-`--mode=MODE` sets the heuristic used for deciding whether to upload a file or not.
+`--put=MODE` sets the heuristic used for deciding whether to upload a file or not.
 Valid modes are:

 * `add` set the key's content if the key is not already present.